 - The Young People's Ministry area has made progress on its 3 year strategic planning process which started with an initial listening session with 45 people in January of 2018.
 In May of 2018, a Young People’s Ministry survey was sent to all conference churches, with 157 people participating.
 In September, 110 people were engaged in six focus groups across our Annual Conference.
 The results of this process will be shared at Annual Conference Session 2019.

-- The realignment and refocusing has enabled us to invest more in local faith community efforts through the first round of Missional Innovation Grants for Young People's Ministry, Advocacy & Action and Abundant Health.
+- The realignment and refocusing has enabled us to invest more in local faith community efforts through the first round of Missional Innovation Grants for Young People's Ministry, Advocacy & Action and Mission & Wellness.